Copyleft-Cloud/notes/003-Terraform/DigitalOcean-Provider.md

 }
 ```

-### STEP 2: Generate an API Access Token at DigitalOcean
+### STEP 2:  Save our API Token in /global/secret.tfvars
-Per the Terraform Documentation, we need a DigitalOcean API Token in order to provision resources such as new Droplets (aka Virtual Servers)

-- Login to DigitalOcean using your Individual Account
-- Navigate to API
-- Click Generate New Token
-- Name: (e.g. john.doe.do.api.token)

 We're going to save our new API token in our /global/secret.tfvars